Are You Firing Your Internal Marketing Team in 2023? If So, What's Next?

 Some Other Silver Linings

-• Limitations of large declines to particular market sectors (cryptocurrency anyone?)
+• Limitations of large declines in particular market sectors (cryptocurrency, anyone?)

 • New business creation remains high.